 - Wilderness EMS Systems

-To apply for an EMS Fellowship, please send a cover letter and your CV to Fellowship Director Michael Sayre, MD.
+To apply for the University of Washington EMS Fellowship, please send a cover letter and your CV to Fellowship Director Michael Sayre, MD.
 Interviews will be held throughout the fall.
 For information about salary and benefits please refer to the GME Prospective Residents and Fellows website.